 - Basic roping off around the display area.
 Additional crowd control, marshalling or extensive roping off may cost extra or become the responsibility of you or the venue if it applies.

-To get an idea of the manpower, equipment and planning required by a professional show, take a look at our behind the scenes at a wedding display article, where we see a company called Firework Crazy in action.
+To get an idea of the manpower, equipment and planning required by a professional show, take a look at my behind the scenes at a wedding display article, where you can see a company called Firework Crazy in action.
 You’ll see from this how far removed professional shows are from ones we might do in the back garden.

 Advice on fireworks show durations